 Roseola is an infection characterized by a sudden onset of high fever followed by a rash.
 The infection usually ends on its own without complications.

 Copyright © Nucleus Medical Media, Inc.

 The appearance of a rash after the fever disappears is the characteristic sign of roseola.

 The doctor will ask about symptoms and medical history.
 A physical exam will be done.
 Usually other tests are not needed.
 Often, there is a history of other children with roseola in the community.

 No treatment is needed for roseola unless the child has a weakened immune system.
 The most important treatment is to keep the fever lower and drink plenty of fluids.

-Talk to your doctor about how to bring the fever down through:
+Talk to the doctor about how to bring the fever down through:

 Call your doctor if your child has a seizure and/or the fever persists.